CASES IN FINTECH AND POLICY - 2023/4

 Methods of Teaching / Learning

-The teaching and learning methods include the use of weekly lecture and labs to illustrate the theory and allow the student to practice the practical application of such theory with a range of weekly lab questions.
-Lecture material will be supported by directed reading and weekly homework exercises will be set to test students¿ understanding on an on-going
+The teaching and learning methods include the use of weekly lecture and seminars to illustrate the theory and allow the student to practice the practical application of such theory with a range of weekly seminar questions.
+Lecture material will be supported by directed reading and weekly homework exercises will be set to test students’ understanding on an on-going basis.
+SurreyLearn will be used as an information portal and will contain lecture notes, OnDemand videos, and guided learning such as practical exercises in the form of case studies.

 The learning and teaching methods include: